-BIO 314 Vertebrate Histology (4 hrs.)
+BIO 314 Vertebrate Histology (2-4 hrs.)
 The aim of this course is to introduce students to the microscopic anatomy and histophysiology of vertebrates.
 Particular emphasis will be placed on the interrelation between structure and function.
 In addition, this course will teach students to become proficient in using the microscope to interpret fine structure.
+This course is typically offered as independent study.
 Prerequisite: BIO 124/125 and BIO 114/115

 BIO 315 Entomology (4 hrs.)
-This course focuses on the biology of insects with the following objectives: (1) to identify common insects to Order and Family; (2) to describe the basic anatomy and physiology of insects; (3) to discuss the roles of insects in ecosystems; (4) to discuss the interactions between humans and insects.
+This course focuses on the biology of insects with the following three objectives: (1) An introduction to common methods used in the field of entomology.
+(2) The ability to identify many common insect orders and families, since it is impossible to understand something if you do not know what it is.
+Finally, (3) an introduction to the evolution, behavior, and ecology of this fascinating group.
 This course is typically offered every other academic year in the fall semester.
 Prerequisites: BIO 124/125 and 114/115.